haosulab/ManiSkill/maniskill_3_to_maniskill_4_migration.md

 - Simulation and rendering backends are not limited to those provided by [Sapien](https://github.com/haosulab/sapien).
 Going forward, all backends are named with the following format: `<package_name:backend_name>`.
 So `physx_cuda` is now `sapien.physx_cuda` and the rendering backend `cuda` is now `sapien.cuda`.
 With the newton support since mujoco warp is used via newton, the mujoco warp backend is named `newton.mujoco_warp`.
 For a full list of possible backends and their details see TODO(stao).
 We will still provide backwards compatability however.
 Device IDs can still be specified as before e.g. `physx_cuda:0` becomes `sapien.physx_cuda:0` to run physx simulation on the `cuda:0` device.

+- `mani_skill.sensors` module has been moved to `mani_skill.sim.sensors` instead.
+Moreover the StereoDepthSensor class is deprecated.

 ## Strong recommendations

 - `SimConfig`, `DefaultMaterialsConfig` configs moved from `mani_skill/utils/structs/types.py` to `mani_skill/sim/base_sim.py`.
 They are now also frozen dataclasses meaning once created, you generally can't edit it (and shouldn't) unless you know what you are doing.